Join our inspirational team

 We’re looking for dedicated, like-minded people to join our team, you’ll find our open positions here:

 Though all applicants will be treated equally regardless of sex, race or other status, City to Sea is under-represented by Black, Asian and Minority Ethnic groups, men and 45+ year olds.
 Therefore, candidates from these groups are particularly encouraged.
-As this is a global role, we also particularly welcome multi-lingual candidates.

 EVERYONE’S WELCOME (DESPITE WHAT IT MIGHT CURRENTLY LOOK LIKE)